 The answer would be the same kind of people who destroyed all significant aspects of the Aztec civilization in Tenochtitlan, now known as Mexico City.
-The answer would be the same kind of people who destroyed the civilization of the Cherokee, the Apache, and the Iroquois, the Sioux and so many more peoples who have either been obliterated or relegated to being sports mascots and caricatures.
+The answer would be the same kind of people who destroyed the civilizations of the Cherokee, the Apache, the Iroquois, the Sioux and so many more peoples whose memories have either been obliterated or relegated to being sports mascots and caricatures.

 The mindset of those who would oppose the renaming of Mount Denali is the same mindset which has proudly and loudly proclaimed the predominance of white western civilization over all other civilizations.
 There is no way to justify the creation of the United States on the bones and bodies and civilizations of indigenous peoples.
 And while the clock cannot be turned back, there is no reason why this country should go forward with such a backward point of view.

 One can only hope that after the tide of white ethnic indignation recedes that rational thought and fairness will make themselves known in the national discourse.
 It does no dishonor to William McKinley or the American presidency to restore the name of Mount Denali.
 Indeed, the renaming of Mount Denali is an honorable act and we can hope that it precedes other honorable acts of moral reparations – such as finally dispensing with the ethnic slur that is the name of the Washington NFL team along with the names of the Cleveland and Atlanta major league baseball teams along with the numerous college “mascots” that still demean the descendants of the indigenous people of this land.